-With 10 days in Peru, you can explore several regions by taking internal flights or get to know one region in more depth.
+With 10 days in Peru, you can explore up to three regions by taking internal flights or focus on one off-the-beaten-path area like Northern Peru.
 The highlights of the Cusco and Machu Picchu region can easily be combined with Lake Titicaca or the Amazon jungle.
-Alternatively, head north to enjoy lesser-known archaeological highlights, spectacular treks and beaches.
+Alternatively, head north to enjoy lesser-known archaeological highlights, spectacular treks, and beaches.
 See more ideas in this great list.